How do I know if my computer is compatible with Ubuntu?

 Although currently many of us usually buy a generic or piece-built computer, the majority of equipment purchases are still by brand.
 Unfortunately, not many computers are distributed with Ubuntu by default, and of course it is not easy to find a brand that gives us the possibility of choosing an operating system.
 For this reason, the question comes to mind for many How do I know if my computer is compatible with Ubuntu?
 A good question that the guys who work under Mark Shuttleworth are helping to solve.

 Several years ago, Canonical opened a page where we could search for our equipment and find out if Ubuntu was compatible with it or not.
 That page no longer exists, but there is another certified software page that more or less fulfills the same mission.
 The page, in English, is that of Certified Hardware, and in it we can discover if our team mounts hardware compatible with the operating system that gives its name to this blog.
-They also have a section of certified computers, available this article, in which we will find officially compatible equipment.
+They also have a section of certified computers, available here, in which we will find officially compatible equipment.
 Incidentally, just because a team isn't on the list doesn't automatically make it incompatible; it's just not compatible officially.

 And if my computer is built in pieces, how do I know if it is compatible with Ubuntu?